Revolutionaries and spies on random graphs

 In this paper, we consider the spy number in binomial random graphs.
 The \emph{random graph} $G(n,p)$ consists of the probability space $(\Omega, \mathcal{F}, \Prob)$, where $\Omega$ is the set of all graphs with vertex set $[n]=\{1,2,\dots,n\}$, $\mathcal{F}$ is the family of all subsets of $\Omega$, and for every $G \in \Omega$

 This space may be viewed as ${n \choose 2}$ independent coin flips, one for each pair of vertices, where the probability of success (that is, drawing an edge) is equal to $p.$ Note that $p=p(n)$ can tend to zero as $n$ tends to infinity.
-All asymptotics throughout are as $n \rightarrow \infty $.
+All asymptotics throughout are as $n \rightarrow \infty $ (we emphasize that the notations $o(\cdot)$ and $O(\cdot)$ refer to functions of $n$ whose growth is bounded but are not necessarily positive).
 We say that an event in a probability space holds \emph{asymptotically almost surely} (\emph{a.a.s.}) if the probability that it holds tends to $1$ as $n$ goes to infinity.